Gallo Cliff Dwelling

-Gallo Cliff Dwelling is a pair of Ancestral Puebloan room blocks that lie under a cliff in Gallo Canyon, New Mexico.
+Gallo Cliff Dwelling is a pair of Ancestral Puebloan room blocks that lie under a cliff in Gallo Canyon, New Mexico, United States.
 Located adjacent to the National Park Service campground, the site includes a central room that features a multi-storied wall and a five-room structure with kiva that was probably occupied during the early 12th century by Mesa Veredans, who built in a distinctive McElmo masonry style.
 The inhabitants of these dwellings dates from 1150 to 1200 AD, or the late Chacoan Period.
 National Park Service excavations there during the 1960s uncovered a quantity of perishable items, including sandals and baskets, from the rooms.